Abhay557/Secure-Folder/README.md

 ### Advantage

-Secure Folder Creates A Secure Folder Vault Where User Can Store Any Important File & Information.
+Secure Folder Creates A Src Folder Vault Where User Can Store Any Important File & Information.

 ### Disadvantage